pingan8787/awesome-ai-tools/README.md

 1. [AI Room Planner](https://airoomplanner.com/interiorai/design) 👉 AI Room Planner - Interior Design By AI

 2. [AITwo - interior, exterior and fashion design with AI](https://aitwo.co/) 👉 An AI-powered design tool that can be used to design interiors for rooms such as bedrooms, living rooms, kitchens, bathrooms, and dining rooms.
 It can also be used to design exteriors for homes and buildings.
-Users can select from a variety of styles, including tropical, modern, traditional, rustic, mid-century, minimalistic, eclectic, gaming, glamourous, industrial, coastal, bohemian, farmhouse, art deco, mediterranean, asian, french country, english cottage, moroccan, scandinavian, hollywood regency, and more.
-Users can also select a level of change they would like to see in the interior image, as well as optional decoration and furniture.
-The tool also offers a Sketch2Real feature, which can convert sketches to realistic images.

 3. [Architechtures](https://architechtures.com/en/) 👉 AI-Powered Building Design Web tool for the residential sector to help you improve decision making and reduce design time from months to minutes.